SpaceX Mars colonization program: Starship

 The company's current plan was first formally proposed at the 2016 International Astronautical Congress alongside a fully-reusable launch vehicle, the Interplanetary Transport System.
-Since then, the launch vehicle has been renamed "Starship" and continues in development.
+The launch vehicle has been renamed "Starship" and continues in development.
+The Starship would take off with the booster from Earth and the booster would return to the surface to be launched again.
+Once in orbit, the Starship would be refueled by docking with a tanker Starship variant.
+With fuel tanks refilled, it would travel to Mars and land on the surface.
+An in situ propellant production system previously positioned on Mars would produce carbon dioxide and water ice from air and soil to generate methane and oxygen by the Sabatier process.
+This would refuel the Starship, which could take off and return to Earth.
+The booster would not be needed because Mars has weaker gravity.
+Musk said at the time that the cost of a trip to Mars could be reduced from $10 billion to $100,000 per person and "if things go according to plan, we should be able to launch people probably in 2024 with arrival in 2025."

 The development program reached several milestones in 2024.
 On its third test flight, Starship reached its desired trajectory for the first time and on its fourth flight test, both stages of the vehicle achieved controlled splashdown after launch for the first time.

 On 7 September 2024, SpaceX announced that it would launch the first uncrewed Starship missions to Mars by 2026 to take advantage of the next Earth-Mars transfer window.
-It was planned to send five Starships, and Elon Musk stated on the social media platform X that these missions would focus on testing whether Starships could reliably land intact on Mars.
+It was planned to send five Starships, and Elon Musk stated that these missions would focus on testing whether Starships could reliably land intact on Mars.
 If the missions were a success, the company would begin crewed flights to Mars within about four years.

-On 29 May 2025, Elon Musk provided an update presentation on the SpaceX Mars program.
-He stated that the company aims to target the 2026/27 Mars launch window, depending on the successful demonstration of orbital refuelling capabilities.
+On 29 May 2025, Elon Musk provided an updated presentation on the SpaceX Mars program.
+He stated that the company aimed to target the 2026/27 Mars launch window, depending on the successful demonstration of orbital refueling capabilities.
 He estimated a 50% chance of being ready in time for that window.
-If it is missed, SpaceX plans to attempt the subsequent launch opportunity, with the overall timeline shifting by two years.
+If it was missed, SpaceX planned to attempt the next launch opportunity, with the overall timeline extending by two years.
 Musk outlined a launch schedule in the event of a successful 2026/27 mission, including approximately 20 missions during the 2028/29 window, 100 missions during 2030/31, and up to 500 missions by the 2033 launch window.

+On 9 February 2026, Elon Musk announced a delay in SpaceX's Mars ambitions for "about five to seven years" in order to focus on lunar missions.

 Composition

 Goals

-As early as 2007, Elon Musk stated a personal goal of eventually enabling human exploration and settlement of Mars.

-SpaceX has stated its goal is to colonize Mars to ensure the long-term survival of the human species by humankind becoming multiplanetary.
+As early as 2007, Musk stated a personal goal of eventually enabling human exploration and settlement of Mars.
+SpaceX has stated that its goal is to colonize Mars to ensure the long-term survival of the human species by enabling humankind to become multiplanetary.